Braking News by Sunetra Choudhury

-Author has treated herself as a character and likes to read her mind to the reader all the time.
-She introduces her crew including the driver and then these 4-5 characters run throughout the story.
-She talks about some places and people that are well known, some of which you may have heard but may not have visited, and some you would have heard for the first time.
-There are eye-opening stories about villagers who instead of cribbing about missing basic facilities like electricity, make their own way to enjoy their TVs and mobile phones.
-There are heart touching stories about kids who have hopes in their eyes, of women who seem feeble but are enjoying their lives in their own way and of a drivers who would play cheerleader to the on the run team.
+Author has treated herself as a character.
+And likes to read her mind to the reader all the time.
+She introduces her crew including the driver.
+And then these 4-5 characters run throughout the story.
+She talks about some places and people that are well known.
+Some of which you may have heard but may not have visited.
+And some you would have heard for the first time.
+There are eye-opening stories about villagers.
+Who instead of cribbing about missing basic facilities like electricity, make their own way to enjoy their TVs and mobile phones.
+There are heart touching stories about kids who have hopes in their eyes.
+Of women who seem feeble but are enjoying their lives in their own way.
+And of a driver who would play cheerleader to the on the run team.

-Such a long journey through such varied terrains and environments that too at the time when they are charged with pre-election buzz can be a life changing experience.
-On top of that the girls had to churn out half an hour content every day that meant thinking of new stories all the time, establishing contacts and deal with the delays, technical snags and miss outs.
-I had once done such a journey for 2 weeks when I was not in the same city for two consecutive nights and I know how disorienting this can be.
+Such a long journey through such varied terrains and environments that too at the time when they are charged with pre-election buzz can be a life-changing experience.
+On top of that, the girls had to churn out half an hour content every day.
+That meant thinking of new stories all the time.
+Establishing contacts and deal with the delays, technical snags, and miss outs.
+I had once done such a journey for 2 weeks when I was not in the same city for two consecutive nights.
+And I know how disorienting this can be.
 To deal with that and still appear cheerful on TV every evening is something that you have to admire about the girls and their crew.